butchakia/AI_case_study/README.md

 * What has been the business impact of this company so far?

+  OpenAI is a leader in the field of intelligence.
+The company's success has led to many start-ups and even larger companies trying to imitate their success.
+Right now for example, Google's Bard is lacking in accuracy compared to ChatGpt.
+That being said sometimes ChatGPT gives answers that are not totally correct.
+The drive the OpenAI is creating will lead others to try their hand at AGI and likely lead to many improvements in the field.
+Another, perhaps more drastic affect, is how the large language model will affect schooling and white collar work.
+A lawyer named Steven Shwartz used the chat bot which provided an argument using fake cases.
+When asked to defend his choice he claimed he thought it was a serach engine, lawyers right?

 * What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?

 * How is your company performing relative to competitors in the same field?